openvinotoolkit/openvino/docs/articles_en/learn-openvino/llm_inference_guide/genai-guide/genai-use-cases.rst

 GenAI Use Cases
 =====================

-This article provides several use case scenarios for the inference on Generative AI Models.
+This article provides several use case scenarios for Generative AI model inference.
 The applications presented in the code samples below only require minimal configuration, like setting an inference device.
 Feel free to explore and modify the source code as you need.

-Using GenAI in Text to Image Conversion
+Using GenAI for Text-to-Image Generation
 #######################################

 Examples below demonstrate inference on text-to-image models, like Stable Diffusion